Fadyazmy/doi-blog/content/blog/week-10/index.md

 ![Twitch](./twitch.jpg)

-I check out a couple of live video apps and I liked Twitch the most.
+I check out a couple of live video apps and I liked what Twitch had the most.
 This was because I liked the existing visual hierarchy:

 - title (streamer name),
 - purpose of the video,
 - and a system of categorization using tags.

 I also found it easy to browse through the Discover page because the layout was compact and simple.
-This is experience was relative to YouTube and Amazon Live (web app on mobile).
+This experience comparison is relative to YouTube and Amazon Live (web app on mobile).

 That being said, the titles of the sections and perhaps the 'featured' videos up top could be better highlighted for the purpose of live mobile shopping.